BakkaBoi69/CS50-Final-Project-Video-To-Ascii-Converter/README.md

 The Livetext mode for 60 fps video is not functional as of yet, I am working on that and will update this README once it is supported

 ## Special Thanks:
-The friend mentioned above is [Kratospidey](https://github.com/Kratospidey), he has done a lot of cool programming stuff and is great and finding things.
+The friend mentioned above is [Kratospidey](https://github.com/Kratospidey), he has done a lot of cool programming stuff and is great at finding things.